mkunimoto/LEO-vetter/README.md

 LEO-vetter is a tool for automated vetting of transit signals found in light curve data.
 Inspired by the Kepler Robovetter, LEO computes vetting metrics and then checks those metrics against a series of pass-fail thresholds.
 If a signal passes all checks, it is considered a planet candidate (PC).
 If a signal fails at least one test, it may be either an astrophysical false positive (FP; e.g. eclipsing binary, nearby eclipsing signal) or false alarm (FA; e.g. systematic, stellar variability).
 LEO also produces vetting reports for quick manual inspection of the signal.

-Flux-level vetting can work for Kepler, K2, and TESS data.
+Flux-level vetting can work on light curves from any source, including (but not limited to) Kepler, K2, and TESS.
 Pixel-level vetting has been implemented for TESS usage only.

 ### Usage ###